doiim/waku-chat-vue-plugin/README.md

 - `onClose`: (() => void) (optional) - A function called everytime user closes the chat window.
 - `onConnect`: (() => void) (optional) - A function called when chat connects from peers.
 - `onDisconnect`: (() => void) (optional) - A function called when chat disconnects from peers, usually when chat is closed and 'disconnectDelay' time passes.
+- `theme`: ('light' | 'dark') (optional) - Choose a theme, it will affect colors. if none is chosen light it will be chosen

 ### Configuration Options